-- ExpressCluster does not have the compatibility of the cluster configuration data with the following products. - The Builder of other than ExpressCluster X1.0 / 2.0 / 2.1 for Windows - The Builder for ExpressCluster for Linux - The Builder of ExpressCluster for Windows Value Edition - ◆ Closing the Web browser (by clicking Exit from the menu) discards the edited data.
-Even if the configuration is changed, the dialog box to confirm to save is not displayed.
-When you need to save the edited data, select File from the menu of the Builder and click Save before terminating. - ◆ Reloading the Web browser (by selecting Refresh button from the menu or tool bar) discards the current editing data.
-Even if the configuration is changed, the dialog box to confirm to save is not displayed.
-When you need to save the editing data, select File from the menu bar of the Builder and click Save before reloading.
+- ExpressCluster does not have the compatibility of the cluster configuration data with the following products. - The Builder of other than ExpressCluster X3.2 for Windows - The Builder for ExpressCluster for Linux - The Builder of ExpressCluster for Windows Value Edition - Cluster configuration data created using a later version of this product cannot be used with this product. - ◆ Cluster configuration data of ExpressCluster X1.0/2.0/2.1/3.0/3.1/3.2 for Windows can be used with this product. - You can use such data by clicking Import from the File menu in the Builder. - Closing the Web browser (by clicking Exit from the menu), the dialog box to confirm to save is displayed.

+When you continue to edit, click the Cancel button.

+This dialog box is not displayed if JavaScript is disabled.

+• Reloading the Web browser (by selecting Refresh from the menu or tool bar), the dialog box to confirm to save is displayed.

+When you continue to edit, click the Cancel button.

+This dialog box is not displayed if JavaScript is disabled.

+♦ When going through the reverse proxy server, the Builder will not operate properly.